 Cat owners.
 The Fi Mini at 16 grams is one of the only GPS trackers light enough for cats.
 It clips to breakaway collars safely.

 Small dog owners.
 Dogs under 15 pounds benefit from the lighter weight.
 Breeds like Yorkies, Chihuahuas, and Miniature Dachshunds can wear it comfortably.
-We tested on a 7-pound Yorkie mix for two weeks with no collar fatigue or behavioral changes, which is more than we can say for the 28-gram Fi Series 3 module on the same dog.
+The 16-gram weight is better suited to a small dog like a 7-pound Yorkie than the heavier 28-gram Fi Series 3 module, though comfort depends on the individual pet.

 Multi-pet households.
 One app, multiple trackers, shared subscription tier.
 If you have three dogs and a cat, one account covers all four.